CheezItMan/ada-pets-node/README.md

 To do this fill out the `listPets` function.
 This will need to make a call to the Pets API and should `setResult` a list of objects containing (at least) the pet's `id` and `name` and should call `setError` with an error message if the request fails.

-You can run the Wave 1 tests with `jest test/wave1.test.js`.
+You can run the Wave 1 tests with `npm test test/wave1.test.js`.
 Once these are passing move on to Wave 2.

 These tests use a mocking library to do what we used VCR to do in Ruby.
 In each test you'll see a `mock.onGet` or `mock.onPost` to set up what should happen for that particular test before the actual assertions.